mrendon9008/schlage-autosync-manager/README.md

 ## Auto Sync

 The app can automatically sync codes on a schedule.
-Go to the **Sync** tab, select a check interval (0-144 times per day), and the app will keep your child locks in sync with the parent automatically.
+Go to the **Sync** tab, select a check interval (or bulk set 144 checks), and the app will keep your child locks in sync with the parent automatically at check times.

 ## Security